A Brief Guide to Chapter 13 Bankruptcy

 If Chapter 7 Bankruptcy Is Not an Option

 In many cases, debtors turn to Chapter 13 when Chapter 7 is not an option.
-You must meet very specific debt requirements and pass the means test before even considering filing a Chapter 7 bankruptcy in New Jersey.
+Very specific debt requirements must be met before the consideration of the filing a Chapter 7 bankruptcy in New Jersey.
+You must also pass the means test.
 If your income is too high or you have assets with equity that may be subject to sale by a chapter 7 trustee, you may need to file a Chapter 13 instead.
-This allows your creditors to recoup part or all of their losses over time, while allowing you to repay debts on a more realistic timeline.
+This allows your creditors to recoup part or all of their losses over time.
+Obviously, giving you a more realistic timeline to repay your debts.